RomeroRodriguezD/Traffic-Lights-Tracking-and-Color-Detection-OpenCV/readme.md

 Because under certain conditions, like light changes caused by day-night cycles, the MOSSE tracker may lose the traffic lights because the edges of the object may become blurry or even unexistant.

-This problem can be solved by applying a bigger region of interest for the tracker, which can be immune to light changes do to its content.
+This problem can be solved by applying a bigger region of interest for the tracker, which can be immune to light changes due to its content.
 But this implies adding a drawback: Tracking the exact color of the traffic light on a way bigger region.

 To solve the second question, we'll draw a second ROI manually, inside the already chosen one for the MOSSE tracker, starting from the top left corner (that's just a personal choice).